jugshaurya/showcase/mdx-blogs/stl.md

 ```

 - Application
-  - Store stream of data in a sorted way.
+  - Store a stream of data in a sorted way.

 ## map